Skip to main content

 We are pleased that you wish to become a provider of Mifeprex*(mifepristone).

-Because of the risks of serious complications, Mifeprex is available only through a restricted program called the MIFEPREX Risk Evaluation and Mitigation Strategy (REMS) Program.
+Because of the risks of serious complications, Mifeprex is available only through a restricted program called the Mifepristone Risk Evaluation and Mitigation Strategy (REMS) Program.

 Notable Requirements of the Mifeprex REMS Program include the following:

-• Prescribers must be certified with the program by completing the Prescriber Agreement and Account Setup Form (PDF).
+• Prescribers must be certified with the program by completing the Prescriber Agreement Form (PDF).

-• Mifeprex must be dispensed to patients only in certain healthcare settings, specifically clinics, medical offices and hospitals by or under the supervision of a certified prescriber.
+• Mifeprex must only be dispensed to patients by or under the supervision of a certified prescriber, or by certified pharmacies on prescriptions issued by certified prescribers.

 Become a Certified Mifeprex Provider